els-p/Bot_or_Human/README.md

 2. Bernoulli Naive Bayes
 3. Logistic Regression

-Scores for Multinomial Naive Bayes and Logistic Regression were quite close so I ran GridSearch to find out if introduction of any penalty on Logistic Regression will improve the model performance.
-It did not improve model scores.
-Hence, I conclude that the best performing model is the Multinomial Naive Bayes Classifier by which ~73% of the posts in the dataset are correctly classified.
+Scores were consistently high for the Logistic Regression Classifier.
+I ran GridSearch to tune hyperparameters and the best performing model is the Logistic Regression Classifier with a precision score of 70%.

 ## Visuals
 <em>Word clouds for each subreddit